-Constructing the Going-To-The-Sun Road was a major undertaking – it was originally called the “Transmountain Highway”.
+Constructing the Going-To-The-Sun Road, originally called the “Transmountain Highway”, was a major undertaking.
 It took nearly 3 decades to plan, design, and construct.
 Visitors today marvel at the route of the road and the ability to build it in such difficult terrain nearly a century ago.

 Building access roads into this magnificent mountainous region began before it was designated Glacier National Park in 1910.
 Around the 1890s, Dimon Apgar and others homesteaded at the foot of Lake McDonald and Apgar built a two mile wagon trail from the Great Northern Railway station in Belton – now West Glacier – to the foot of the Lake McDonald.

 George Snyder built a rustic lodge about 10 miles up on the east shore of Lake McDonald.
 The only access to his rustic lodge was by boat from the foot of Lake McDonald.
-John Lewis acquired the rustic lodge in 1909 and replaced it with a much grander hotel still in use today – Lake McDonald Lodge.
+John Lewis acquired the rustic lodge in 1909 and replaced it with a much grander hotel still in use today, as the Lake McDonald Lodge.

-In 1910 when William Logan was named the park superintendent, he substantially upgraded the wagon trail from Belton to the foot of Lake McDonald in 1911.
-Plans were made to build a road along the shores of Lake McDonald up to Lewis’s Lodge but Park Service funding was very limited so funding it would be left to entrepreneurs.
-Plus since one could access the lodge by boat from the foot of Lake McDonald, the government was in no hurry to build the road.
-So John Lewis took on the road construction project to his Lodge and it was completed in 1922.
+In 1910 when William Logan was named the park superintendent, he committed to substantially upgrading the wagon trail from Belton to the foot of Lake McDonald by 1911.
+Plans were made to build a road along the shores of Lake McDonald up to Lewis’s Lodge but Park Service funding was very limited and funding would be left to entrepreneurs.
+Since one could access the lodge by boat from the foot of Lake McDonald, the government was in no hurry to build the road so John Lewis embarked on the road construction project to his Lodge, and it was completed in 1922.

-On the East Side of Glacier Park, Louis Hill, son of the founder of the Great Northern Railway, and the Great Northern Railway took on a building program during the park’s first decade.
-Glacier Park Lodge was built across from the railroad station in Midvale – now East Glacier.
-They also built a 50 mile road along the East Side of Glacier Park starting at Midvale.
-Along this road, spur roads were built going a few mile into the Park and at the end of each spur road a rustic lodge was built.
-They built chalets at Two Medicine, Cut Bank Creek, and St Mary Lake.
-At the farthest north spur road, they built Many Glacier Hotel which is still in use today.
-For many years, Many Glacier Hotel was the largest hotel in Montana.
+On the East Side of Glacier Park, Louis Hill, son of the Great Northern Railway founder, and the Great Northern Railway company itself, took on a building program during the park’s first decade.
+Glacier Park Lodge was built across from the railroad station in Midvale, now known as East Glacier.
+But construction didn’t stop there, they also built a 50-mile road along the East Side of Glacier Park starting at Midvale with spur roads extending a few miles into the Park, and at the end of each spur road, a rustic lodge was built.
+They also built chalets at Two Medicine, Cut Bank Creek, and St Mary Lake.
+And at the farthest north spur road, they built Many Glacier Hotel which is still in use today and for many years, was the largest hotel in Montana.

 Congress appropriated $100,000 per year in the early 1920’s for the construction of the “Transmountain Highway”.
 Consequently, contracts were signed to begin construction from both sides.
-They increased that appropriation to $1,000,000 each year for 3 years in 1924.
+Eventually, they increased that appropriation to $1,000,000 each year for 3 years commencing in 1924.

-Thomas Vint, the National Park Service landscape architect, accompanied Mather and then Glacier Park Superintendent Charles Kraebel in 1924 when they went to inspect the construction progress.
-Vint opposed Goodwin’s route.
-He thought this route would leave a big scar on the scenic Logan Creek Valley.
-He protested and proposed a different route.
-It was a longer, straighter route with a 6% grade and had only one switchback with a 75 foot radius turn.
+Thomas Vint, the National Park Service landscape architect, accompanied Mather and then Glacier Park Superintendent Charles Kraebel in 1924 when they inspected the construction progress.
+Vint opposed Goodwin’s route, he thought this route would leave a big scar on the scenic Logan Creek Valley.
+He protested and proposed a different route, a longer, straighter route with a 6% grade that had only one switchback with a 75-foot radius turn.
 Both routes followed McDonald Creek up to the confluence with Logan Creek.
-Vint’s route continued along McDonald Creek Valley ascending gradually until it switch-backed, the point now referred to as The Loop, and followed along the vertical cliffs of the Garden Wall to Logan Pass.
+Vint’s route continued along McDonald Creek Valley ascending gradually until it switch-backed – the point now referred to as The Loop – and followed along the vertical cliffs of the Garden Wall to Logan Pass.

-To resolve this conflict, Mather brought in Frank Kittredge, who became the National Park Service highway engineer in 1927, to survey the routes.
-Kittredge liked the aesthetics of Vint’s route and recommended it which Mather concurred with.
+To resolve this conflict, Mather brought in Frank Kittredge, who eventually became the National Park Service highway engineer in 1927, to survey the routes.
+Kittredge liked the aesthetics of Vint’s route and recommended it, and Mather concurred.
 Aesthetics was an important consideration when designing and constructing the road.
-The road was built according to Vint’s proposal except for a few modifications.
+The road was built according to Vint’s proposal with the exception of a few modifications.

-By the time they selected someone to build the West Side section of the “Transmountain Road” in 1925, 10 miles of the road had already been built along the north side of St Mary Lake and about 12 miles were built along the east side of Lake McDonald to the head of the lake.
+By the time they selected someone to build the West Side section of the “Transmountain Road” in 1925, 10 miles of the road had already been built along the north side of St Mary Lake, and roughly 12 miles along the east side of Lake McDonald to the head of the lake.
 The firm selected to build the West Side section of the road was Williams & Douglas Construction Company of Tacoma, WA with a bid of $869,145.

 Most of the structures on the west side were built by Williams & Douglas Construction Company.
 These structures included the West Side Tunnel, the Logan Creek Bridge, the Triple Arches, the Haystack Creek Culvert, and all the retaining walls.
-They used power shovels and a small gasoline powered engine with twelve cars, called a “dinky” train, to move materials to where they were needed.
+They used power shovels and a small gasoline powered engine with twelve cars called a “dinky” train to move materials wherever they were needed.